National Bowling Stadium: Features

 The stadium can be covered to be converted to convention space.
 It utilizes fully automatic scoring on what (upon construction) was the world's longest rigid, backlight video screen, with oversight from a computerized command center on the stadium's fifth level.
 When it opened in 1995, it was just in time to welcome 100,000 members of the American Bowling Congress for their 100th anniversary meeting.
 In 2009 the National Bowling Stadium broke the record for most United States Bowling Congress championships hosted, surpassing the tie between Buffalo and Toledo.

 The stadium also hosts an extension of the International Bowling Museum and Hall of Fame (IBM/HF), which is located in Arlington, Texas.
 The museum displays hall-of-fame portraits as well as artifacts collected and preserved by the IBM/HF.

 Film history

 The National Bowling Stadium has been the filming location for several feature films.
 In addition to being the location of the grand finale between Bill Murray and Woody Harrelson's characters in the 1996 bowling film Kingpin, the stadium was also a setting in the Michael J. Fox/Kirk Douglas film Greedy.
+The National Bowling Stadium appears in the last two episodes of the TV series Knuckles.